tesla809/data-structures-algorithms-masterclass/BIG_O_NOTATION.md

 **We use Big O Notation to compare algorithms.**

 **Big O Notation**: Used in the analysis of algorithms to measure its efficency.
 It establishes a way to compare and talk about algorithms, irrespective of what machine they run on.
+We look at the worst case scenario of the algorithm's running time.

 It is a way of generalizing our code so that we can determine.